-Tatelkuz Lake was used by Aboriginal Groups for ceremonial purposes and the cremation of family members.
+Tatelkuz Lake was used by Indigenous groups for ceremonial purposes and the cremation of family members.
 Cremated remains were carried by relatives for a year and then scattered in this area.
 Berries and medicinal plants are also collected on the south and south-east sides of the Lake (ERM 2016).
+There are no known heritage sites within 150 m of the freshwater supply system where it enters Tatelkuz Lake.